lokesh1729/lokesh1729-com-gatsby/content/posts/2021-05-15---my-learnings-from-coding-interviews.md

   wants to work with great teams.
 In order to land at a job, you need to crack the interviews.
 In this post, I go in depth of coding interviews and explain how to crack them.
-category: coding interviews
+category: software engineering
 tags:
+  - software-engineering
-  - coding
+  - coding-interviews
-  - interviews
+  - software-engineering-interviews
 ---
 ![banner representing coding interviews](/media/coding-interviews.png)